ssardina-research/translator-fond/README.md

-# FOND Translator
+# FOND Translators

-This is a Python script that takes a non-deterministic PDDL (with `oneof` clauses) and yields a SAS _determinization_ encoding of the domain.
+This is a Python script that takes a non-deterministic PDDL (with `oneof` clauses) and yields a SAS _determinization_ encoding of the problem.

 Example run: